pwang00/Cryptographic-Attacks/README.md

 ### RSA

+#### Finished

 1. Generalized Hastad's broadcast attack
 2. Common modulus attack
-3. Partial Key Recovery Attack (Unfinished)
-4. Wiener's Attack for Small Public Exponent
+3. Wiener's Attack for Small Public Exponent
-5. Franklin-Reiter Related Message Attack
+4. Franklin-Reiter Related Message Attack
-6. Blinding attack on Unpadded RSA
+5. Blinding attack on Unpadded RSA
-7. Fault attack on RSA-CRT
+6. Fault attack on RSA-CRT
+7. Coron's simplification of Coppersmith's root finding algorithm for bivariate polynomials in Z[x, y]

+#### Unfinished
+1. Partial Key Recovery Attack with bits of `d` known

 ### Diffie Hellman

+#### Finished

-1. Pohlig-Hellman attack for finding discrete logarithms in cyclic groups with smooth order
+1. Pohlig-Hellman attack for finding discrete logarithms in cyclic multiplicative groups with smooth order
+2. Pohlig-Hellman attack for finding discrete logarithms in elliptic curve additive groups with smooth order

 ## Symmetric Key Ciphers

 ### AES

+#### Finished

 1. Byte-at-a-time ECB decryption
 2. AES-CBC Padding Oracle

 ### Note:

-Sage is regarded as being very difficult to install on Windows, since users need to download both VirtualBox and the Sage virtual machine in order to use its features.
-Luckily, it does have a presence in the cloud.

-Below are two official cloud-based sage sites:
+SageMath is available on both Windows and Un*x.

+To install SageMath on Windows, download an installer from the following link: https://github.com/sagemath/sage-windows/releases

+To install on Ubuntu and other Linux distros, I believe `sudo apt install sagemath`, or something along those lines will get the job done.

+SageMath also has a presence in the cloud:

 SageMathCell:
-http://sagecell.sagemath.org/  (useful as a quick go-to for evaluating Sage code without the need to save)
+http://sagecell.sagemath.org/  (useful as a quick go-to for evaluating Sage code without the need to save, also be mindful of no external connections)

 CoCalc:
 https://cocalc.com/  (optimal for hosting personal projects in the cloud)

-** Having been dead for over 2 years, I am now back!
+You may also host your own SageMath server

 # Future Works

 ### Existing Attacks
-1. Finish implementing Partial Key Recovery and Coppersmith's method for finding small roots of multivariate polynomial defined over a ring
-2. Add Coppersmith's Short Pad Attack as an extension to Franklin-Reiter
+1. Add Coppersmith's Short Pad Attack as an extension to Franklin-Reiter
-3. Add Elliptic Curve support for Pohlig-Hellman
-4. Add OpenSSL parsing support
+2. Add OpenSSL parsing support
-5. Add explanations as comments
+3. Add explanations as comments
-6. Optimize existing attack scripts
+4. Optimize existing attack scripts

 ### Future Attacks
-1. (Maybe) Boneh-Durfee
+1. Boneh-Durfee
 2. BLS rogue public key attack
 3. Fault attack on standard (non-CRT) RSA
 4. Small-subgroup confinement attack on Diffie-Hellman